google/crisis-info-hub/README.md

 `npm install`

-### Testing
-To run unit tests:

-`python run_tests.py ~/bin/google_appengine src`

 ### Local Development
 To run the development appserver locally:

 1. `grunt clean`
 1. `grunt`
 1. `grunt appengine:run:app`

-Note that the development appserver will be running on a snapshot of code at the time you run it.
-If you make changes, you can run the various Grunt tasks in order to propagate them to the local appserver.
-For instance:

-`grunt copy` will refresh the source code (local and third party), static files, and templates.
-You can run `grunt closureSoys` and/or `grunt closureBuilder` before `grunt copy` if you need to rebuild your Closure Templates or Closure Javascript.

 If you are not using Grunt, simply run: